Understand yourself and stop reacting and regretting

 I know what catastrophic thinking is like: thoughts like “Nobody ever listens” harass you just when you’re at your most vulnerable.
 Isn’t it just as if somebody is attacking you?

 I understand if you expect others to judge you and feel completely alone.
-I know the kind of dread fear you feel that others will find out your awful secret.
+I know the kind of dread and fear you feel that others will find out about your awful secret.
 Sometimes the whole world doesn’t seem a safe place at all.